m5ghanba/skema/README.md

 Ghanbari, M., et al. (2025). *SKeMa: Satellite-based Kelp Mapping using Semantic Segmentation on Sentinel-2 imagery*.
 Hugging Face. https://doi.org/10.57967/hf/6790

 ---
----

 ## 🚀 Installation

-Before you can set up SKeMa, you'll need **Python** (version 3.8 or higher) and **Git** installed on your computer.
-These are free tools, and no accounts or sign-ups are required to install them or to clone the repository from GitHub later.
-We'll install them using your terminal (command line) where possible for simplicity.
+Before you can set up SKeMa, you'll need **Python** (version 3.8 or higher) installed on your computer.
+Python is a free tool, and no accounts or sign-ups are required to install it.
+We'll install it using your terminal (command line) where possible for simplicity.
 If you're on Windows, ensure you're using **PowerShell** or **Command Prompt** as Administrator (right-click and select "Run as administrator") for some steps.

-### Step 1: Install Prerequisites (Python and Git)
+### Step 1: Install Python

 #### On Windows
 1. **Check if Winget is available** (it's built into Windows 10 version 2009 or later, or Windows 11, and most modern systems have it):